google/closure-compiler/README.md

 ### Using [Eclipse](http://www.eclipse.org/)

 1. Download and open the [Eclipse IDE](http://www.eclipse.org/).
-2. Run `mvn eclipse:eclipse -DdownloadSources=true` to download JARs and build Eclipse project configuration.
+2. On the command line, at the root of this project, run `mvn eclipse:eclipse -DdownloadSources=true` to download JARs and build Eclipse project configuration.
-3. Navigate to `File > Import > Maven > Existing Maven Projects` and browse to closure-compiler.
+3. Navigate to `File > Import > Maven > Existing Maven Projects` and browse to closure-compiler inside of Eclipse.
 4. Import both closure-compiler and the nested externs project.
 5. Disregard the warnings about maven-antrun-plugin and build errors.
 6. In Package Explorer, remove from the build path: